gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `name`: The name of the variant.
 A string.
 The name must be unique across all variants of the component.
 - `attributes`: optional.
 When missing the variant is assumed to have no attributes.
+- `available-at`: optional.
+Information about where the metadata and files of this variant are available.
 - `dependencies`: optional.
 When missing the variant is assumed to have no dependencies.
 - `files`: optional.
 When missing the variant is assumed to have no files.